noorchauhan/noorchauhan.github.io/index.md

 ## Academic

-- 2025 - Future：B.E in Artificial Intelligence and Machine learning
+- 2025 - Future：B.E in Artificial Intelligence and Data Science

 ---